dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 - [ ] Implement a high-throughput Cloud VPN connection
 - [ ] Cloud Router with VPN
 - [x] Dedicated Interconnect
+> **Incorrect:** This is not correct.
+Direct Interconnect is useful for data from 10 Gbps to 80 Gbps.
+An ISP could offer a 99% SLA, but the max 9 Gbps requirement means this solution would not be optimal.
 - [ ] Partner Interconnect

 **23. Question 23**